IkBenDeSjaak/ikbendesjaak.nl/blogs/path-length.md

 #### Option 2

-You can also download tools online that will scan you drive and that will show you path lengths of all files.
+You can also download tools online that will scan your drive and that will show you path lengths of all files.
 I didn't choose this option, because I didn't want to install another program.

 ---